 Ek Balam is a Yucatec Maya name that translates to "the black jaguar" or "bright star jaguar."
 Located near the colonial city of Valladolid in Yucatan, Mexico, Ek Balam's most important cultural period was during the Late Classic Period 700 - 1000 A.D It wasn't until the late 1980's when the site was mapped, and research continued into the 1990's.
 This is a mesmerizing ruins site if you are looking for something a bit off the beaten path.

-We called Structure 17 the twins.
-It’s located to the West of the South Plaza.
-This building represents the best conserved architectural characteristics at the Mayan Ruins of Ek Balam.
-The large foundation that is 40 meters in length, 17 meters wide and 6 meters high holds two buildings.
+To the West of the South Plaza is Structure 17, what we call “the twins”.
+This building represents well conserved architectural designs.
+The large foundation is 40 meters in length, 17 meters wide and 6 meters high and holds two buildings.

 Structure 10 is a larger Mayan Structure, measuring 43 meters in length, 30 meters wide and 5 meters high.
-It is often associated with the “miniature temples” located in the east coast of Quintana Roo.
-Although the base corresponds to the Late Classic (700 – 1000 A.D.), the upper structures were not built until the Post Classic period.
+It is often associated with and compared to the “miniature temples” located in the east coast of Quintana Roo.
+Although the base corresponds to the Late Classic (700 – 1000 A.D.), the upper structures were not built until the Post Classic Period.

 Archeologists are stumped by the height of the city walls located around the Central Plaza and throughout the South Plaza.
 These walls are not high enough to provide protection or be used for defense purposes.
 It is thought that the walls were built for ceremonial activities but exactly what ceremonies are undetermined.
 Another ceremonial feature, which is common in most Mayan settlements, is the ball court, where the important Mayan ball game was held.